arpcard/FAQ/README.md

 <details closed>
 <summary>Q7: Can CARD and the RGI accurately predict antibiogram?</summary>
 <br>
-A: While the CARD systematically curates categorical confers_resistance_to relationships within the Antibiotic Resistance Ontology, e.g. beta-lactamases confers_resistance_to beta-lactams, curation of specific confers_resistance_to_drug relationships, e.g. AAC(1) confers_resistance_to_drug apramycin, is rarely complete due to the volume of literature to curate, variation in MICs for genes among pathogens, and changing clinical breakpoints.
-As such, curation of confers_resistance_to_drug relationships for accurate prediction of antibiogram is currently inconsistent throughout the CARD and our RGI software is focussed primarily upon accurate prediction of resistome, not antibiogram.
+A: While the CARD systematically curates categorical confers_resistance_to_drug_class relationships within the Antibiotic Resistance Ontology, e.g. beta-lactamases confers_resistance_to_drug_class beta-lactams, curation of specific confers_resistance_to_antibiotic relationships, e.g. AAC(1) confers_resistance_to_antibiotic apramycin, is rarely complete due to the volume of literature to curate, variation in MICs for genes among pathogens, and changing clinical breakpoints.
+As such, curation of confers_resistance_to_antibiotic relationships for accurate prediction of antibiogram is currently inconsistent throughout the CARD and our RGI software is focussed primarily upon accurate prediction of resistome, not antibiogram.
 </details>

 <details closed>
 <summary>Q8: Are both PERFECT and STRICT hits with the Resistance Gene Identifier (RGI) functional AMR genes?</summary>
 <br>
 A: If a hit is PERFECT, the predicted gene perfectly matches a known resistance gene curated in the CARD at the amino acid level (including SNPs if that is part of the detection model).
 Only published AMR genes, with subsequent submission of sequence to GenBank, with clear evidence of elevated MICs are curated into CARD.
 However, a PERFECT hit does not indicate if the AMR gene is expressed or if it results in elevated MIC in the pathogen of interest.
 Activity of AMR genes can be pathogen and strain specific.
 STRICT hits are not exact matches to a published AMR sequence, but are similar to CARD reference sequences within detection model cut-offs defined by the CARD curators (see this thread on how CARD determines bitscore cutoffs: https://github.com/arpcard/rgi/issues/140).
 STRICT hits are likely functional, but those with low percent similarity to the curated CARD reference sequence may require experimental verification.
+The [RGI Documentation](https://github.com/arpcard/rgi) gives detailed information on Perfect / Strict / Loose paradigm.
 </details>

 <details closed>